 They are worryingly misleading, they lead people to believe they’ll look like whoever is promoting them.
-They’ve been around for a long time; unfortunately they don’t seem to be clearing off anytime soon and you should be sceptical of anyone selling these types of products for financial gain.
+They’ve been around for a long time; unfortunately, they don’t seem to be clearing off anytime soon and you should be skeptical of anyone selling these types of products for financial gain.
 Losing weight takes a lot of effort and for it to be sustainable long-term it is always at a steady pace.
-However its no surprise that people are drawn to the promises of easy, rapid weight loss.
+However, it’s no surprise that people are drawn to the promises of easy, rapid weight loss.

 So, here’s what why detox teas are a load of rubbish…

 First of all and most importantly; you have two kidneys and a liver, these organs are your natural detoxification and filtration system, free of charge, already built-in, no expense needed!
 Our body constantly filters out, breaks down, and excretes toxins and waste products like alcohol, medications, and chemicals from pollution to name a few!

 Secondly; There is no magic drink that you can consume that is going to help you achieve or maintain a healthy weight.